 Details on DNS

-The .com component of geeksforgeeks.org is the top-level domain, while geeksforgeeks is the second-level domain.
+SLD(Second-Level Domain): The .org component of geeksforgeeks.org is the top-level domain, while geeksforgeeks is the second-level domain.
 Second-level domains can only contain a-z 0-9 and hyphens and are limited to 63 characters and TLDs when registering a domain name (may not start or end with hyphens or contain consecutive hyphens).

 - A Record –

 For example, 18.104.22.168 is an IPv4 address that these entries resolve to.

 For example, 2506:4700:20::681a:bc6 resolves to an IPv6 address.

 For example, the subdomain name of Geeksforgeeks’s online shop is marketing.geeksforgeeks.org, which gives a CNAME record of marketing.shopify.com.
 To determine the IP address, another DNS request will be sent to marketing.shopify.com.